What are small loans?

 - Emergency medical bills

 How much can I borrow with a small loan?

-We work with lenders that will allow you to borrow up to £5000, with the total amount made repayable over periods of 1 month to 2 years (24 months).
+We work with lenders that will allow you to Apply for £5000, with the total amount made repayable over periods of 1 month to 2 years (60 months).
 Typically small loans are borrowed in small amounts, to help cover the cost of small costs.

 We work with a panel of UK lenders, each of who will have their own list of eligibility criteria that you will have to meet.
 However, generally, most of the lenders will expect you to be able to meet the following requirements as a minimum.